By accepting you will be accessing a service provided by a third-party external to https://www.nicholasjennings.com/

 Truths & Rights was arguably the best reggae band ever to come out of Canada.
-Formed at the dawn of the 1980s in Toronto's Regent Park district, the band, made of of singer-guitarist Mojah, singer Ovid Reid, lead guitarist Vance Tynes, keyboardist Iauwata, bassist Xola, percussionist Ahmid, conga player Quammie Williams and trap drummer Abnadengel, brought reggae music to the downtown scene.
+Formed in the late 1970s in Toronto's Regent Park district, the band, made of of singer-guitarist Mojah, singer Ovid Reid, lead guitarist Vance Tynes, keyboardist Iauwata, bassist Xola, percussionist Ahmid, conga player Quammie Williams and trap drummer Abnadengel, brought reggae music to the downtown scene.
 Also part of the band was graphic artist Ato Seitu and sound engineer Jeffrey Holdip.

 "We got tired of playing uptown to just community groups and in community centres," recalls Mojah.
 "I, for one, always wanted to move out into the mainstream.
 So I set out on a path of coming down to Queen Street in Toronto and visiting some of the local bands in the area.
 That's where I met up with people like (bassist) Terry Wilkins, who played with Carole Pope in a band called Rough Trade.
 I also met (drummer) Billy Bryans, who used to drum with a group called the Bopcats.
 There was a cowboy living at the Cameron House called Handsome Ned.
 We got together and created a fusion of reggae and country & western that we called rastabilly."